Your glasses, both lenses and frames, have the ability to transmit infections, including COVID-19, to your eyes, nose and mouth via your hands.

-One way you can clean your glasses is by using a cleaning spray which your Winnipeg North eye doctor will provide you with.
+One way you can clean your glasses is by using a cleaning spray which your Winnipeg North (McPhillips) eye doctor will provide you with.
 Make sure you follow your eye doctor’s instructions on how to clean your specific glasses, as each frame, lens material and coating is different.

 If you run out or can’t get cleaning spray from your eye doctor, here are some tips on how to clean your glasses.

 Liquid soap and water provide good protection against viruses and bacteria.
 Here's how to keep your glasses germ-free:

 - Wash your hands with soap, and dry them with a lint-free towel or paper towel.

 - Rinse the lenses with water to prevent specks of dirt from damaging your lenses.